-Here are a handful of gaffes to avoid if you change your own oil.
+Here are a handful of gaffes to avoid next time you change your own oil.

 Using diesel oil instead of gasoline oil, or vice versa, is another potential pitfall.
 However, you can use diesel oil in your gas engine if it meets the appropriate specifications, as we explain here.

 I did this once.
-Duluth, Minn., where I live, is famous for its hills.
-It’s a beautiful city on a hillside overlooking Lake Superior, the largest freshwater lake in the world.
+Duluth, Minn., where I live, is a beautiful city on a hillside overlooking Lake Superior, the largest freshwater lake in the world.

 Well, the story goes downhill from there.